Doug Sarro

 Doug Sarro’s research focuses on corporate law, securities regulation, and the relationships among innovation, law, and politics.

-His recent work appears in the Osgoode Hall Law Journal, UBC Law Review, Queen's Law Journal, Canadian Business Law Journal, and Brooklyn Journal of Corporate, Financial & Commercial Law.
+His recent work appears or is forthcoming in the McGill Law Journal, Queen's Law Journal, UBC Law Review, Canadian Business Law Journal, and Brooklyn Journal of Corporate, Financial & Commercial Law.
 He has also commented on business law issues for the Globe and Mail, Canadian Press, and other media outlets.

 Before pursuing an academic career, Doug clerked at the Court of Appeal for Ontario, practiced corporate law at Sullivan & Cromwell in New York, and was a senior advisor at the Ontario Securities Commission.
 He remains engaged in the securities industry as Chair of CFA Societies Canada’s Advocacy Council.